Jean-François Sauvé: Biography

-Sauve was born in Sainte-Geneviève, Quebec.
-As a youth, he played in the 1972 and 1973 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey teams from Pierrefonds, Quebec, and from the North shore of Montreal.
+Sauve was born in Sainte-Geneviève, Québec.
+As a youth, he played in the 1972 and 1973 Québec International Pee-Wee Hockey Tournaments with a minor ice hockey teams from Pierrefonds, Québec, and from the North shore of Montreal.
 In his NHL career, Sauvé appeared in 290 games.
 He scored sixty-five goals and added 138 assists.

 Sauvé is the brother of former NHL goaltender Bob Sauvé and the uncle of former NHL goaltender Philippe Sauvé.
 Sauvé's son Maxime (born 1990) was selected 47th overall by the Boston Bruins in the 2008 NHL Entry Draft, and played one NHL game with the team.
-His nephew, Philippe Sauvé is a NHL hockey player like his brother, Robert Sauve.
+His nephew, Philippe Sauvé is an NHL hockey player like his brother, Robert Sauvé.